jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Most people are extremely bad at understanding their political opinions.
 While it's kinda of easy to get people to question their ideas using for example the Socratic Method, they'll revert once released back into the community.
 Psychology, upbringing, temperment, education, life experience, and all that intermix to form our politics.
 The Life Star will help us decode this jumble.
 But there's one thing that is far stronger than just our opinions

-The game of civilization, or human evolution.
+The game of civilization, another way of saying human evolution.
 Which is another way to saw how human life gathers resources, grows, and diversifies.
 And it's this last point that has proven to hard for me to explain.

 There's no way around the game of civilization.
 It's paint by numbers.
 Tracks on the road.
 We all live and die under it's demands.
 And playing a computer gamer is really the best way to understand it.
 Every player starts off small, then gathers resources, invests them smartly, and grows.
 But no game is about diversification.
 I don't think many people realize how true cyborgology is.